io-gui/io/readme.md

 }
 ```

-You can define a property by value, type or configuration parameters:
+You can define properties by value, type or configuration parameters:

 - **value** default value.
 - **type** constructor of value.